sisrfeng/coc-wiki/Using-configuration-file.md

 ## Configuration file resolve

-There're three types of configuration file for COC.
+Same as VSCode settings file, there're three types of configuration file for COC.

 * The global one bundles with this plugin, which is [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json)